thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 These are the major sections:

-1. Define a target outline of the architecture
+1. Define an outline of the target architecture
 2. Identify the needed `Software Everywhere` Terraform modules for the target outline
 3. Write a customized `BOM` to combine the modules
 4. Use `IasCable` to create the scaffolding for a `IasCable` project